 But the good thing is that Divi comes with more than 20 pre-made layouts right out of the box.
 These designs can be used to jump-start any new web page.

 Customers logged into the Elegant Themes website can open a support ticket via the messenger and wait for a response.
 This certainly makes support more convenient, as there’s no longer a need to check the forum to see if anyone has replied.

 Furthermore, the Elegant Themes support response times are quick and the information shared on messenger support are to the point.

 There seems to be a known issue with caching plugins.
 According to other Divi reviews, conflicts are popping up in combination with W3 Total Cache or Super Cache.

 Divi Review: Mini-Series

-The Elegant Theme team started a mini video series titled 5 Impressive Divi Gallery Layouts and How to Create Them.
-The first three videos are already live on the official blog of the Elegant Themes.
+The Elegant Divi theme team started a mini video series titled 5 Impressive Divi Gallery Layouts and How to Create Them.
+The first three videos are already live on the official blog posts of the Elegant Themes.
 You can check the three videos here: